torvalds/linux/Documentation/i2c/gpio-fault-injection.rst

 should be corrupted and that should be detected properly.
 That means that the address sent out should have a lot of '1' bits to be able to detect corruption.
 There doesn't need to be a device at this address because arbitration lost should be detected beforehand.
-Also note, that SCL going down is monitored using interrupts, so the interrupt latency might cause the first bits to be not corrupted.
+Also analte, that SCL going down is monitored using interrupts, so the interrupt latency might cause the first bits to be analt corrupted.
 A good starting point for using this fault injector on an otherwise idle bus is::